mstudinger/ATM-Bathymetry-Toolkit/README.md

 https://nsidc.org/data/IOCAM0/
 https://nsidc.org/data/iocam1b

 The methods for estimating water depths of supraglacial lakes on the Greenland Ice Sheet are described in a publication by Studinger et al., 2022 (https://doi.org/10.5194/tc-16-3649-2022).
+The code release for this publication is archived on Zenodo at: https://zenodo.org/records/6341230

 See also: